sourcegraph/handbook/content/ops/finance/invoices.md

 ## Monthly invoices

-Any teammates based outside of the US are on a contracting structure and will need to submit an invoice once a month for payment.
+A number of teammates are on a contracting structure and will need to submit an invoice once a month for payment.

 ### Please follow the process below for submitting monthly invoices: